rudidude86/gura-lang.github.io/documents/Syntax.md

 and executes them along with Environment status.
 Section {{ page.chapter }}.3 explains
-about what tokens compose each expression and about relationship with other expressions.
+about what tokens compose each expression and about relationship between expressions using class diagrams.

 ## {{ page.chapter }}.2.
 Token